paulrougieux/eu_cbm_hat/docs/setup_on_jrc_bdap.md

 # Setup conda and environment variables

-- Follow first setup instructions above to steup the conda environment for jeo desk /home/<your username>/.profile.
+-  Edit your `.profile` inside your user directory by entering the following in the file browser's address bar:  `/home/<your username>/.profile`.
 A file editor will open.
    Add this line of code at the end of the file and then save it (more details above).
+   This will load the conda environment for jeo desk.

     source /storage/SUSBIOM-TRADE/env_var/.env